GA-CyberWorkforceAcademy/GTA-Labs/xsite.md

 Scenario
 ===============

- To demonstrate what attackers can do by exploiting XSS vulnerabilities, we have set up a web application named Elgg in a web server within this lab.
-Elgg is a very popular open-source web application for social network, and it has implemented a number of countermeasures to remedy the XSS threat.
-To demonstrate how XSS attacks work, we have commented out these countermeasures in Elgg in our installation, intentionally making Elgg vulnerable to XSS attacks.
-Without the countermeasures, users can post any arbitrary message, including JavaScript programs, to the user profiles.
-In this lab, students need to exploit this vulnerability to launch an XSS attack on the modified Elgg, in a way that is similar to what Samy Kamkar did to MySpace in 2005 through the notorious Samy worm.
-The ultimate goal of this attack is to spread an XSS worm among the users, such that whoever views an infected user profile will be infected, and whoever is infected will add you (i.e., the attacker) to his/her friend list.
+To demonstrate what attackers can do by exploiting XSS vulnerabilities, you will work will a web application named Elgg.
+Elgg is a popular open-source web application for social networking.
+Although it has implemented a number of countermeasures to remedy XSS threas, these countermeasures are removed in Elgg in your installation.
+This makes the Elgg site vulnerable to XSS attacks.
+Users can post any arbitrary message, including JavaScript programs, to the user profiles.

+In this lab, you will exploit this vulnerability to launch an XSS attack on the modified Elgg, in a way that is similar to what Samy Kamkar did to MySpace in 2005 through the notorious Samy worm.
+The ultimate goal of this attack is to spread an XSS worm among the users, such that whoever views an infected user's profile will then be infected them selves, and whoever is infected will add you (i.e., the attacker) to his/her friend list.

 Environment Configuration
 ===============